awslabs/kubeflow-manifests/website/content/en/docs/deployment/_index.md

 If you want to deploy Kubeflow with minimal changes, but optimized for [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/) (Amazon EKS), then consider the [vanilla]({{< ref "/docs/deployment/vanilla/guide.md" >}}) deployment option.
 The Kubeflow control plane is installed on top of Amazon EKS, which is a managed container service used to run and scale Kubernetes applications in the cloud.

+All available deployment options can be installed using Kustomize, Helm, or Terraform.
+> Note: Terraform deployment options are still in preview.

 To take greater advantage of the distribution and make use of the AWS managed services, choose one of the following deployment options according to your organization's requirements:
 - **RDS**: Kubeflow on AWS provides integration with the [Amazon Relational Database Service](https://aws.amazon.com/rds/) (RDS) for highly scalable and available pipelines and metadata store.
 RDS removes the need to manage a local MYSQL database service and storage.
 For more information, see the [RDS deployment guide]({{< ref "/docs/deployment/rds-s3/guide.md#using-only-rds-or-only-s3" >}}).
 - **S3**: Integrate your deployment with [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (S3) for an easy-to-use pipeline artifacts store.
 S3 removes the need to host the local object storage MinIO.
 For more information, see the [S3 deployment guide]({{< ref "/docs/deployment/rds-s3/guide.md#using-only-rds-or-only-s3" >}}).